rmhsilva/lispmethods/_posts/2017-01-29-libraries.md

 doing something specific, designed to be used as part of a larger library or application.

-Common Lisp:
+Common Lisp has some further definitions:
-- **Packages** are containers for Common Lisp symbols, and are defined by the standard.
-Similar to C++ namespaces.
-Key point - one does not 'install' a package; that'd be silly, it's just a group of names.
-Instead, the code that defines the package is loaded, and then the symbols in the package can be accessed.
+- **Packages** are defined by the Common Lisp standard as containers for symbols, similar to C++ namespaces.
+Key point: one does not 'install' a package; that'd be silly, it's just a group of names.
+Instead, the code that defines the package is loaded[^1], and then the symbols in the package can be accessed.
-- **Systems** are *not* defined in the CL standard, but essentially they are groups of code (usually including one or more package definitions), and any information required to build and run the code (dependencies, etc).
-They typically also include 'extra' information about the code (author, license, system name, etc),
+- **Systems** are *not* defined in the CL standard, but essentially they are groups of code (usually including one or more package definitions), and any information required to build and run the code (dependencies, unit tests, etc).
+They typically also include 'extra' information about the code (author, license, system name, etc), but are basically a way to structure a project.

-Need more?
+Want more?
 Go and read <http://weitz.de/packages.html>, a fantastic and detailed description of how all this stuff works.
 Also useful is the [PCL chapter on packages][pcl-packages].

 [pcl-packages]: http://gigamonkeys.com/book/programming-in-the-large-packages-and-symbols.html

+[^1]: For example, by evaluating the code in a REPL, or with a call to `load`

 ## Tools